zoxpx/pxdocs/content/key-management/portworx-with-dc-os-secrets.md

 #### Key generation with DC/OS {#key-generation-with-dcos}

 The following sections describe the key generation process with Portworx and DC/OS which can be used for encrypting volumes.
-For more information about encrypted volumes, click here:
+For more information about encrypted volumes, [click here](/reference/CLI/encrypted-volumes).

-{% page-ref page="../reference/command-line/data-volumes/encrypted-volumes.md" %}

 **Setting cluster wide secret key**